ng9891/infogroup/README.md

 Go to http://localhost:3001/ in your browser

-to get data by zipcode ex
+To get data by Zipcode. eg:
 http://localhost:3001/byZip/12203

-to get data by entry ID
+To get data by entry ID. eg:
 http://localhost:3001/byid/232719